HLFS Ursprung: Facilities

-There are two stables, an old one, which was built before the school started and a new one which was built in 2003.
-The new stable is an exercise pen with access to the outside and includes an automatic feeding station as well as a milking parlour where you can milk six cows at the same time.
-The old stable is used for breeding pigs, chickens, geese, calves and sheep and the animals have access to the outside as well.
+There are two stables, an old one, which was built before the school started, and a new one, which was built in 2003.
+The new stable is an exercise pen with access to the outside and includes an automatic feeding station as well as a milking parlor where you can milk six cows at the same time.
+The old stable is used for breeding pigs, chickens, geese, calves, and sheep and the animals have access to the outside as well.
 In general, there is a focus on animal welfare at the school.